GRIK2

 Glutamate ionotropic receptor kainate type subunit 2, also known as ionotropic glutamate receptor 6 or GluR6, is a protein that in humans is encoded by the GRIK2 (or GLUR6) gene.

 Function

 This gene encodes a subunit of a kainate glutamate receptor.
 This receptor may have a role in synaptic plasticity, learning, and memory.
 It also may be involved in the transmission of visual information from the retina to the hypothalamus.
 The structure and function of the encoded protein is influenced by RNA editing.
 Alternatively spliced transcript variants encoding distinct isoforms have been described for this gene.
+It has been discovered that this is a key protein, which enables mammals to feel cold sensations.

 Clinical significance

 Homozygosity for a GRIK2 deletion-inversion mutation is associated with non-syndromic autosomal recessive mental retardation.

 Interactions

 GRIK2 has been shown to interact with: